bit-whisperer/RazerBlade152022Drivers/README.md

 Use this to add the audio driver to the driverstore and delete the old one: https://github.com/lostindark/DriverStoreExplorer/releases

 I was unable to find what the rest were for, but the three listed above were the ones I was successfully able to find and update.

+# Trackpad Gestures Not Working after Sleep Fix

+See this razer zone thread: https://insider.razer.com/systems-14/touchpad-scrolling-not-smooth-razer-blade-17-2022-41416?postid=175194#post175194

+I created this fix and I can confirm that it works.
+If Razer addresses this with a BIOS update I will update this readme.